mendersoftware/mender-docs/08.Server-integration/08.SAML-Federated-Authentication/01.AWS-IAM-Identity-Center/docs.md

 ### Configure Mender as a Service Provider

-Open your Hosted Mender account in another browser tab to set it up as a SAML 2.0 Service Provider (SP).
+Go to your hosted Mender account in another browser tab to set up Mender as a SAML 2.0 Service Provider (SP).
-This step requires uploading the SAML metadata we downloaded in the previous section in the "Organization and billing" settings view.
+This step requires uploading the SAML metadata we downloaded in the previous section in the "Organization and billing" settings view, selecting SAML as Single Sign-On type.

 ![SAML configuration](../saml_1.png)